 Excel’s full-time instructors are Automotive Service Excellence (ASE) certified Master Automobile Technicians and our adjunct instructors must be ASE certified in a minimum of four (4) ASE areas and ASE certified in the area which they are providing training.

 Excel uses ASE certified curriculum that provides the student with strong analytical skills as well as mathematics, reading, computer, and communication skills.
+Our curriculum supports students who are seeking Maintenance and Light Repair (MLR) and Automotive Service Technician (AST) NATEF approved certification programs.

 Excel utilizes state of the art diagnostic tools that are used by professional automotive technicians.